tensorflow/tfjs-website/source/tutorials/mnist.md

 * `kernelInitializer`.
 We'll use the same `VarianceScaling` initialization strategy for the dense layer that we used for the convolutional layers.

 * `activation`.
 The activation function of the last layer for a classification task is usually [softmax](https://developers.google.com/machine-learning/glossary/#softmax).
-Softmax normalizes our 10-dimensional output vector into a probability distribution, which means we have a probability for each of the 10 classes.
+Softmax normalizes our 10-dimensional output vector into a probability distribution, so that we have a probability for each of the 10 classes.

 ## Training the Model

 To actually drive training of the model, we'll need to construct an optimizer and define a loss function.
 We'll also define an evaluation metric to measure how well our model performs on the data.

-NOTE: For a deeper dive into optimizers and loss functions in TensorFlow.js, see the tutorial [Training First Steps(fit-curve.html).
+NOTE: For a deeper dive into optimizers and loss functions in TensorFlow.js, see the tutorial [Training First Steps](fit-curve.html).

 ### Defining the Optimizer

-For our convolutional neural network model, we'll use a stochastic gradient descent (SGD) optimizer with a learning rate of 0.15:
+For our convolutional neural network model, we'll use a [stochastic gradient descent (SGD) optimizer](https://developers.google.com/machine-learning/glossary/#SGD) with a learning rate of 0.15:

 ```js
 const LEARNING_RATE = 0.15;